qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Floating point

 - NaN.
 Floating point NaN is not equal to any number including itself.
-NaN always give false in comarision.
-Computing on NaN usually gives NaN.
+NaN == NaN is always false (even if the bits are the same).
+NaN != NaN is always true.
+Computing on NaN usually gives NaN (it can "contaminate" computation).
 - There are +Inf and -Inf.
 They are not NaN.
 - There is a negative zero -0.0 which is different to normal zero.
 The negative zero equals zero when using floating point comparision.
 Normal zero is treated as "positive zero".
 - Directly compare equality may fail.
 Compare equality by things like `abs(a - b) < 0.0001`
 - JS use floating point for all numbers.
 The max accurate integer is $2^{53}-1$ if not using `BigInt`.
 If a JSON contains an integer larger than that, and JS deserializes it using `JSON.parse`, the number in result will be inaccurate.
 The workaround is to use other ways of deserializing JSON or use string for large integer.

-  (JS can deserialize millisecond timestamp in integer in JSON fine as millisecond timestamp exceeds limit in year 287396.
-But JS deserializing nanosecond timestamp in integer in JSON is not fine.)
+  (Putting millisecond timestamp integer in JSON fine, as millisecond timestamp exceeds limit in year 287396.
+But nanosecond timestamp suffers from that issue.)
-- Avoid accumulating error.
-For example, if you rotate 1 degree per frame: don't multiply one 1-degree-rotation matrix cumulatively per frame.
-Compute angle from time and then compute rotation matrix every frame.
 - Associativity law and distribution law doesn't strictly hold because of inaccuracy.
-Parallelizing matrix multiplication and sum dynamically using these laws can be non-deterministic. https://github.com/pytorch/pytorch/issues/75240 https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/
+Parallelizing matrix multiplication and sum dynamically using these laws can be non-deterministic.
+[Example](https://github.com/pytorch/pytorch/issues/75240) [Example](https://www.twosigma.com/articles/a-workaround-for-non-determinism-in-tensorflow/)
 - Division is usually much slower than multiplication.
 - These things can make different hardware have different floating point computation results:
-  - Hardware FMA (fused multiply-add) support. `fma(a, b, c) = a + b * c`.
+  - Hardware FMA (fused multiply-add) support. `fma(a, b, c) = a * b + c` (in some places `a + b * c`).
 Most modern hardware make intermediary result in FMA to have higher precision.
 Some old hardware or embedded systems don't do that and treat it as normal multiply and add.
   - Floating point has a [Subnormal range](https://en.wikipedia.org/wiki/Subnormal_number) to make very-close-to-zero numbers more accurate.
 Most mondern hardware can handle them, but some old hardware and embedded system treat subnormals as zero.
   - Rounding mode.
 The standard allows different rounding modes like round-to-nearest-ties-to-even (RNTE) or round-toward-zero (RTZ).
     - In X86 and ARM rounding mode is thread-local mutable state can be set by special instructions.
 It's not recommended to touch the rounding mode as it can affect other code.